-Universities may also refer to examples of impacts and indicators detailed in Annex A of <https://2021.ref.ac.uk/media/1450/ref-2019_02-panel-criteria-and-working-methods.pdf> of the United Kingdom Research Excellence Framework 2021.
+Universities may also refer to examples of impacts and indicators detailed in Annex A of https://2021.ref.ac.uk/media/1450/ref-2019-02-panel-criteria-and-working-methods.pdf of the United Kingdom Research Excellence Framework 2021.

-agriculture, fisheries, government, and society The management or conservation of natural resources (e.g. water) has been influenced or changed.
-Practices or policies affecting biodiversity have changed.
-Impacts on health where the beneficiaries may include patient groups, industry, and society A new diagnostic or medical technology has been adopted.
-A new drug or drug target has been licenced by industry.
-Decisions by health service or regulatory authority have been informed by research.
-Impacts on public policy and services where the beneficiaries may include non- governmental organisations (NGOs), government, and society Policy decisions or changes to legislation, regulations, or guidelines have been informed by research.
-Policy or public debate has been stimulated or informed by research evidence.
-The work of public or NGOs has been influenced.
-Impacts on quality of life and welfare where the beneficiaries may include farming, fisheries, food industry, and society Improved food safety regulations.
+organisations (NGOs), government, and society The work of public or NGOs has been influenced.
+Impacts on quality of life and welfare where the beneficiaries may include farming, fisheries, food industry, and society Improved food safety and security regulations.
 Improved standards of animal welfare.
 Improved agricultural practices.
 Impacts on education and public understanding of science where the beneficiaries may include educational institutions, media, and society Changes in school curriculum.
 Educational programmes for broadcast media have been influenced.
 The development of new museum exhibits has been informed.

-Impact strategy
+Impact Strategy